kostelal0688/apcsa-freedom-project/blog/entry02.md

 * Creating data models helped me organize real-world data (like student info) for use in my app.

 ### Winter Break Goal
+My specific goal for winter break is to start building the Student Success App in SwiftUI.
+I want to create an app that shows a dashboard of all students, detail views with grades and GPA, and lets users select a student to see updated information in real time.
+I want this app to help students stay organized, track progress, and feel motivated to succeed.
+By seeing their achievements and understanding their goals clearly, students can take control of their learning and celebrate small victories along the way.

 ## Engineering Design Process